Updated October 25, 2023

-The time between the date the inventory (or raw materials) is paid for ant the date the cash is collected from the sale of the inventory is termed as Cash cycle.
+The time between the date of inventory payment (or raw materials) and the date of cash collection from the sale of the inventory is the Cash cycle.

-The corporate finance formula for calculating the cash cycle is:
+The corporate finance formula for calculating the cash cycle is as follows:

-As cash cycle affects the need for financing it is very important from a corporate point of view.
+As the cash cycle affects the need for financing, it is very important from a corporate point of view.

-Payment of the dividend is mainly related to the dividend policy which is determined on the basis of a financial policy of the company.
-All the matters regarding the issue of dividends, amount of dividends to be issued is determined by the company’s excess cash after payment of all the dues.
-If the company has surplus cash and if it is not required by the business, in that case, a company can think about payment of some or all of the surplus earnings in the form of dividends.
+Payment of the dividend is mainly related to the dividend policy, which is based on the financial policy of the company.
+The company issues the amount from its excess cash after paying all dues in all matters regarding the issue of dividends.
+If the company has surplus cash and it is not necessary for the business, in that case, a company can think about payment of some or all of the surplus earnings in the form of dividends.

-Company’s Sustainable growth rate is calculated by multiplying the ROE by the earnings retention rate.
+The company’s Sustainable Growth rate results from multiplying the ROE by the earnings retention rate.

-As we know the risk that a firm can face is Business Risk, Financial Risk, and Total corporate risk.
+As we know, a firm can face business, Financial, and Total corporate risks.

-Business Risk: This risk associated with a firms operations.
-A measure of the business risk is the asset beta, which is also known as unlevered beta.
+Business Risk: This risk is associated with a firm’s operations.
+A measure of business risk is the asset beta, also known as unleveled beta.

-Total Corporate Risk: This is the sum of Business and Financial risks and it is measured by the equity beta which is also called as levered beta.
+Total Corporate Risk: This is the sum of Business and Financial risks, measured by the equity beta, also called levered beta.

-Sometimes, a firm has extra cash on hand, so it may choose to buy back some of its outstanding shares.
-This eventually has an added advantage, as a firm has its own information which market doesn’t have.
-Therefore, a share buyback could serve as a signal that the share price has potential to rise at above-average rates.
+Sometimes, a firm has extra cash so that it may buy back some of its outstanding shares.
+This eventually has an added advantage, as a firm has its information, which the market doesn’t have.
+Therefore, a share buyback could signal that the share price has the potential to rise at above-average rates.

-Based on some financial or nonfinancial (expansion) reasons companies may merge.
-The target firm is acquired with the purpose that synergies from the merger will exceed the price premium.
+Companies may merge based on some financial or nonfinancial (expansion) reasons.
+The target firm acquired so that synergies from the merger will surpass the price premium.

-Though the word Corporate Finance theory sounds very limited, it has an association with the activities, and methodical aspects of a company’s finances and capital.
+Corporate Finance theory encompasses the activities and methodical aspects of a company’s finances and capital.